jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/CONTRIBUTING.md

 - because of its VSCode heritage, many language servers use `nodejs`
   - `LanguageServerManager.nodejs` will provide the location of our best guess at where a user's `nodejs` might be found
+- some language servers are hard to start purely from the command line
+  - use a helper script to encapsulate some complexity.
+    - See the [r spec](./specs/r_languageserver.py) for an example

 #### Example: making a pip-installable `cool-language-server` spec